DevSeanD/TempScript/README.md

 Before creating an implementation of the script an understanding of the way Linux store and measures CPU temperatures is needed.

-### Linux stores the CPU's thermal information in "/sys/class/thermal/thermal_zone<CoreNumber>/temp".
-This file reports the temperature in celsius and multiplied by 1000:
+### In most cases Linux stores the CPU's thermal information in "/sys/class/thermal/thermal_zone<CoreNumber>/temp".
+This file reports the temperature in celsius and is multiplied by 1000:

 	Ex. "cat /sys/class/thermal/thermal_zone<CoreNumber>/temp" => "46000" => 46 celsius